-Software-defined labs are suited for teams conducting ongoing network testing, particularly those with complex lab environments or lab environments distributed across internal groups or facilities.
+Lab Operations are suited for teams conducting ongoing network testing, particularly those with complex lab environments or those that are distributed across internal groups or facilities.

-- Carriers — accelerate service onboarding, testing of updates and patches, developing and testing new services
+- Service Providers — accelerate service onboarding, testing of updates and patches, developing and testing new services

-- Network Equipment Makers — integrate DevOps continuous integration, deployment, test and delivery into product development, facilitate solution demonstrations to prospective customers, and reduce customer support time
+- Network Equipment Manufacturers — integrate Lab Ops into your DevOps continuous integration, deployment, test and delivery into product development, facilitate solution demonstrations to prospective customers, and reduce customer support time

 - Enterprises — simplify onboarding, developing and testing new services